By Terry Corbell

 This will increase your value and you’ll start getting valuable experience in advance of your startup.

-- Advance into management.
-Your boss will have to get approval from higher-ups for your promotion so read the tips on how to advance your career via your boss’s boss.
+• Practice and demonstrate your new management skills at your job.
+But remember your boss will have to get approval from higher-ups for your promotion, so learn how to advance your career via your boss’s boss.

 The two accomplishments will result in stronger self confidence.
 By becoming more accomplished in negotiation and management skills, you’ll be better prepared — maximum confidence in your business launch.

 Admittedly, this isn’t a complete list of ideas.
-Additionally, see this Checklist: 19 quick narketing tips for new entrepreneurs.
+(Additionally, see this checklist: 21 marketing tips for new entrepreneurs.)

 Soon, you’ll be ready to start part-time.
 Good luck!

-From the Coach’s Corner, The New York Times honored me by publishing advice in two articles on my entrepreneurial advice:
+From the Coach’s Corner, The New York Times honored me by asking a myriad of salient questions about entrepreneurship and publishing my responses in two articles:

 “Business opportunities are like buses, there’s always another one coming.”